-I had a lot of problems postpartum recovering and trying to heal my body.
-I was so excited for the arrival of my little one, and when he finally came, I was so miserable and weak I could barely enjoy him.
-It’s only recently (nearly 3 years later) that I found out why I was having so many issues with my body.
+I had a lot of problems during my postpartum recovery.
+I felt weak and my body was having trouble healing.
+I was so excited for the arrival of my little one, and when he finally came, I was so miserable I could barely enjoy him.
+It’s only recently (nearly 3 years later) that I finally figured out why I was having so many issues with my body.

 It’s called Diastasis Recti, and apparently, it’s really common postpartum.
 This completely baffles me because neither my midwife or my doctor had any real information for me on this.
 After my first baby I knew something was wrong with my stomach because I had a three-inch gap between my abs.
 I could feel my “guts” underneath.
 My midwife kinda brushed it off and simply stated it was normal and not to worry about it.